-Whatever type of tree you’re dealing with, being proactive before and after snowfall can help maintain tree health.
+Whatever type of tree you’re dealing with, being proactive before and after a snowfall can help maintain tree health.

 Snow and ice on trees can weigh down limbs and branches, ultimately causing broken and damaged trees.
 Trees that are unprepared to bear the extra weight need attention before severe winter weather kicks on.

-The weather is still mild for some of us, leaving opportunity to protect branches against breakage.
+The weather is still mild for some of us, leaving the opportunity to protect branches against breakage.
 Branches can be loosely cabled and braced before winter elements roll in to prevent branch failure.

 Pruning is another pre-winter task to help eliminate already weak and broken branches.
 Proper pruning is the best way to stop ice from damaging your trees.